newtheatre/history-project/_shows/75_76/the_leader.md

   name: Heather Peace
 ---

-In 'The Leader' Ionesco demonstrates, in his customary indirect style, the absurdity of human behaviour and social anganisation.
+In 'The Leader' Ionesco demonstrates, in his customary indirect style, the absurdity of human behaviour and social antagonisation.